ITINordic/dhis2-administration-guide/README.md

 ```
 sudo ufw status
 ```
 Having confirmed that the Firewall is indeed enabled, it will be important to ensure that the IP address of the server is assigned a domain name.
 It will not be possible to set up a security certificate on the domain without the name.
 For this, you would need to contact the owner of your organisations domain so they can assign the IP address.
 The process can be immediate or, in some cases, take up to a few hours.
-For our case, we give the domain name a value such as ' dhis.moh.gov.zm ' will be asigned to the IP address of the server, which is for our case, 139.162.170.134.
+For our case, we give the domain name a value such as ' dhis.moh.xxx.zz ' will be asigned to the IP address of the server, which is for our case, 139.162.170.134.

 It will be important for the set up, to configure the time zone.
 In order to get the list of available timezones, there is need to run the instruction below:
 ```